amaiya/ktrain/FAQ.md

 Note that the above steps are typically only necessary if training a model on the machine with no internet connectivity.
 The [bug](https://github.com/huggingface/transformers/issues/5016) does not affect loading predictors on machines with no internet.
-That is, if all your doing is making the predictions on the machine with no internet connectivity, doing `p = ktrain.load_predictor('/tmp/path_to_predictor')` is sufficient provided the cache folder (i.e. `<home_directory>/.cache/torch/transformers`), contains the required model files.
+That is, if all you're doing is making the predictions on the machine with no internet connectivity, doing `p = ktrain.load_predictor('/tmp/path_to_predictor')` is sufficient provided the cache folder (i.e. `<home_directory>/.cache/torch/transformers`), contains the required model files.
 The vocab file is typically the only thing that needs to be present in the cache for these scenarios.